mrkwnzl/cyphersystem-gpt-foundryvtt/ReadMe.md

 The Cypher System GPT Foundry module gives you direct access to an AI assistant that knows all the rules from the Cypher System SRD.
 You can Chat with it to get direct answers.
 Or select from some predefined Quick Prompts for Adventure Seeds or GM Intrustions!
 There’s even a fast Character Generator that you can quickly import directly into your game!

-This is being powered by OpenAI’s GPT and our (Lost Compress Press)[https://lostcompanypress.com] servers.
+This is being powered by OpenAI’s GPT and our [Lost Compress Press](https://lostcompanypress.com) servers.
 We’re in beta and looking forward to your feedback and suggestions, but it works great right now.

 While Cpyher System GPT is in beta, it’s free to use.
-This may change depending on actively this module is being used and on how many people are willing to support (Lost Company Press on Ko-fi)[https://ko-fi.com/lostcompanypress].
+This may change depending on actively this module is being used and on how many people are willing to support [Lost Company Press on Ko-fi](https://ko-fi.com/lostcompanypress).

 ## Features